General Questions

 Who can apply?

-Applicants must be a sophomore, junior, senior, graduating seniors, or graduate students, and must be enrolled at a college or university in the United States.
-Priority is given to applicants who will be available to accept a job in the labor movement post internship.
+Applicants must be rising juniors, seniors, or graduate students, and must be enrolled at a college or university in the United States at the time of applying.
 All applicants should have an interest in working on social and economic justice issues with unions or community-based organizations with a worker-organizing component.

-Yes, you are welcome to apply if you are graduating from a program in May/June 2023.
+Yes, you are welcome and encouraged to apply if you are graduating from a college or university program in May/June 2025.

 Do I have to be in a certain major or field to apply?

-No. Previous interns have studied social welfare, political science, history, Chicanx studies, public policy, public health, computer science, economics, and more.
-You must have an interest in working with labor organizations and be able to articulate why in the application.
+No. Previous interns have studied sociology, political science, law, history, ethnic studies, public policy, public health, and more.
+In your application you must be able to articulate interest in working with labor and community organizations and discuss any previous experience you have had working in this area.

 When is my application due?